 You may not be a king and you may not be rich, but God has given every one of us resources.
-We are using goods or resources that came from Him and belong to Him.
+We have goods that came from Him and belong to Him.
 God just lets us use them for awhile while we are on this earth.
 We have a choice to make, whether to use God's resources wisely or to waste them.